AlexAllen/MATT/README.md

 I also want to use this project as a vehicle for learning about PCB design, and to improve my electronics skills more generally.
 I intend to use a microcontroller board (maybe a Pico of some sort, or a Teensy) as a starting point, and then to create my own PCB to provide the rest of the functionality I require.
 I might do this in stages, creating some simpler boards with a subset of the final functionality on the way towards the final board.

-While the resulting flight computer will be overkill for all of these applications, as I don't expect space or weight contraints to be an issue for any of the flights (within reasonable bounds), having them all use the same computer (or at least a subset of the same computer) means that every flight can help collect data and test functionality for each of the other applications.
+While the resulting flight computer will be overkill for any of these applications, as I don't expect space or weight contraints to be an issue for any of the flights (within reason), having them all use the same computer (or at least a subset of the same computer) means that every flight can help collect data and test functionality for each of the other applications.
 If I subsequently find I want a more compact, focussed flight computer for a specific application, then that can be its own project, building on the experience gained here.

 ---------------------